The Stolen Generations in Australia: Why children were taken away from their own families

 The first 'native institution' at Parramatta was set up in 1814 to 'civilize' First Nations children, and a policy of assimilation was used in an attempt to integrate Indigenous Australian peoples into mainstream society.

-The process of assimilation was looked after by each state government in Australia, and the organizations involved were often called Aboriginal Protection Boards or Government Departments.
+The process of assimilation was looked after by each state government in Australia, and the organizations involved were often called Aborigines Protection Boards.

 These bodies created the laws and resources that made the Stolen Generations possible, and each state had its own approach to the removal of children.

-The Aborigines Protection Amending Act 1915 gave the government greater control over the lives of First Nations people and paved the way for the Stolen Generations policy.
+This was followed by the Aborigines Protection Amending Act 1915, that gave the government greater control over the lives of First Nations people and paved the way for the Stolen Generations policy.

 Many state government policies required First Nations children over the age of 14 to find work.